 You can find a picnic area, restrooms, and a kiosk near the parking lot.

 According to the sign, the picnic area closes at 17:00 (16:00 in winter).
 Also, fires (barbecues or campfires) are prohibited throughout the reserve.

 Hasbani River or Snir Stream

 This river flows in two countries.
 The Hasbani runs for 40 km in Lebanon before crossing the border at Ghajar.
-And then Snir Stream joins Banias and Dan Rivers to form Jordan river.
+And then, Snir Stream joins Banias and Dan Rivers to form the Jordan River.

-Hasbani is the name of this river in Arabic, and it is still called this way in Lebanon.
-And it is called after Hasbaiyya town in Lebanon, which is located near the stream.
+Hasbani is the name of this river in Arabic and is still called this way in Lebanon.
+And it is called after Hasbaiyya town in Lebanon, located near the stream.
 Snir is the Hebrew name.

 What does Snir mean?

-Snir Stream is named after the Snir mountain, which is one of the Biblical names of Mount Hermon.
+Snir Stream is named after Snir Mountain, which is one of the Biblical names of Mount Hermon.